-On the complete opposite side of the spectrum from the Edge 1030, we have the Edge 130 Plus.
+On the complete opposite side of the spectrum from the Edge 1030 Plus, we have the Edge 130 Plus.
 With a 1.8in/45mm screen, it’s one of the most compact head units on the market; and the black-and-white pixel display can clearly display up to 10 data fields at once.

-The Edge 130 Plus doesn't have nearly as many training metrics as the full fat Garmins but has the important areas covered; however, it can communicate with both ANT+ and Bluetooth sensors, including power meters and Garmin’s Varia Radar lights, too.
+The Edge 130 Plus doesn't have nearly as many training metrics as the full fat Garmins but has the important areas covered, and it can communicate with both ANT+ and Bluetooth sensors, including power meters and Garmin’s Varia Radar lights, too.
 It’ll talk to your phone to let you know who is calling, wirelessly upload your rides to Garmin Connect and perform firmware updates over the air too.

 With a 12-hour claimed battery life, the tiny Edge 130 Plus is one of the only Garmin units that doesn’t come with a base map nowadays, but it does offer decent breadcrumb navigation and will even give you alerts about upcoming turns.

 Not everybody wants a computer, and the latest crop of GPS smartwatches just about match head units when it comes to functionality and connectivity.
 If you're only using your head unit to keep track of ride totals or don't want to worry about finding a computer in the woods when you crash, a watch might be your best option.

 The Fenix 6 features Garmin's Elevate Optical HR sensor, which shows decent overall results but lacks point-to-point accuracy — as with every other wrist-based optical HR on the market.
 The battery will last up to 25-hours in GPS mode or up to 9 days in smartwatch mode.
 It plays nice with both Bluetooth and ANT+ sensors including power meters, and it will also show you onscreen notifications and track sleep patterns, too.

 Best MTB GPS computers: everything you need to know